joelvaneenwyk/huginn-wiki/Agent-Types-&-Descriptions.md

 ## Adioso Agent
-The Data Output Agent outputs received events as either RSS or JSON.
-Use it to output a public or private stream of Huginn data.
+The Adioso Agent will tell you the minimum airline prices between a pair of cities, and within a certain period of time.

 ## Email Digest Agent